ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="patch"></a>PATCH

-Patches a single film location
+Modifies a film location.

+Restricted to superuser privileges or above.
 Patches a film location.
 All data will be overwritten - current fields to stay the same must be included as well.
+The ID of the image should be included in the body.
+Can be used to approve a location submission.